-Yes, Extended Studies offers exciting courses for everyone at every level, from the curious to the professional.
+Yes!
+Extended Studies offers exciting courses for everyone at every level, from the curious to the professional.
 Read the course descriptions to find the courses that match your interests and level of experience or stretch yourself and see what you can achieve.
 If you have no experience – no problem!
-We keep the website information up to date so please see the Current Semester for more details, but if you are concerned, call us!
-902 494 8224
+We keep the website information up to date so please see the current semester for more details, but if you are concerned, email us at email@example.com!

-Extended Studies courses and camps are held at NSCAD University’s Granville and Port campus.
-5163 Duke Street or 1107 Marginal Road.
-Course information will tell you at which location the class is held.
+When in person, courses and camps are held at NSCAD University’s Granville and Port campuses, located at 5163 Duke Street or 1107 Marginal Road.
+The “Additional Information” tab for each course will tell you at which location and in which room the class is held.

 Extended Studies courses and certificate programs do not ladder into the University’s credit programs, but they are a great way to experience art education first hand.
 The work you produce can be used as part of your portfolio for entrance to NSCAD.
 All our courses are also a great way to try a new media without the set up costs and invaluable to help meet new friends.